ngpfontaine/gfv/README.md

 ---

-### Note

-- GFV won't act if you don't have the classes added to the form fields.
-No need to remove the script if you don't want it to do anything.

 ### Options
-You can customize some string vars that display to the user.
+- You can customize some string vars that display to the user.
 They're at the top of `script.js`, you can guess by their names:
 ```javascript
 var buttonSendingText = 'Sending...';
 var validationErrorText = 'Please complete all required fields';
 ```

+- You might want to change the error text style.
+This is at the top of the CSS - `#gfv-error-text`

+### Note

+- GFV won't act if you don't have the classes added to the form fields.
+No need to remove the script if you don't want it to do anything.

 ### To-Do
 1. Add support for other inputs like **number** , **checkbox**, as well as **select**